CulturesSupports/Culture.Support/Readme.md

 - Im Dont Ask You For Advices
 - Im Not Cover Up Private Life
 - im not trusting people
+- Im not Asking you to trust people

 im here to code own pro daytime
 -----------